New York State Law

 imprisonment which requires a commitment to the state department of

-correctional services upon a person who stands convicted of a controlled
+corrections and community supervision upon a person who stands convicted

-substance or marihuana offense, the court may, upon motion of the
+of a controlled substance or marihuana offense, the court may, upon

-defendant in its discretion, issue an order directing that the
+motion of the defendant in its discretion, issue an order directing that

-comprehensive alcohol and substance abuse treatment program in an
+defendant in the comprehensive alcohol and substance abuse treatment

-alcohol and substance abuse correctional annex as defined in subdivision
+program in an alcohol and substance abuse correctional annex as defined

-eighteen of section two of the correction law, provided that the
+in subdivision eighteen of section two of the correction law, provided

 participation in such program.
 Notwithstanding the foregoing provisions